Please note – the tour is available from October/November till April depending on local conditions and permits.

 You can often find the pups pulling at your fins, eager to play, showing off, and turning circles around us.

-If we’re lucky, we can spot a pack of dolphins or even humpback whales.
+If lucky, we can spot a pack of dolphins or humpback whales.

-La Paz Whale Shark season starts in October and continues until the last day of April, so this trip operates in these months only.
+La Paz Whale Shark season starts around fall (October-November) and continues until the last day of April, so this trip operates in these months only and requires advance confirmation from us.

 Shape up; it’s gonna be a long day, packed with great adventures and memorable sites.